High School Sports Fundraising 101: Would Selling Cookie Dough Be Effective?

 Note: Some companies even offer free shipping if you meet a minimum number of orders.

 Cookie dough fundraisers are relatively easy to do.
 You just need to disseminate the catalogs and order forms, and the money will start coming in.
-If a team with 30 members will commit to selling 10 cookie dough tubs each, with every tub hypothetically costing $1 in wholesale and selling for $5, the fundraiser will immediately yield $1200 in profit.
+If a team with 30 members will commit to selling 10 cookie dough tubs each, with every tub hypothetically costing $1 in wholesale and selling for $5, the sports team fundraiser will immediately yield $1200 in profit.

 Cookie dough can be stored in freezers to prolong its shelf life and this will be a good thing to point out to customers to convince them to buy more than just 1 tub.
 The more tubs they have, the more cookies that they can make!
 Aside from tubs, some companies do pre-portioned cookie dough packages in boxes that can save storage space.